relationship between descriptive and predictive analytics

 What is the Difference Between Descriptive and Predictive Analytics?

-How do you make the most of the valuable data you’ve collected?
+Data analysis is the driving force behind informed decision-making today; however, it is not just about acquiring data and it also focuses on how you use it.
+How do you make the most of the valuable data you have collected?
 How are decisions informed by the results of your analysis?
-And what is the relationship between descriptive and predictive analytics?
+What is the relationship between descriptive and predictive analytics?
+We will answer these questions below.

 Descriptive vs. Predictive Analytics